sabinlungudotcpp/C-Binary-Search-Tree-Library-API-Word-Counter/README.md

 > A Sub-routine that prints the words in a Post Order fashion void wordsPostOrder() ✅

-> An operator overloading method that performs the + operation.
+> An operator overloading method that performs the + operation. ✅

+> Method to implement the assignment (=) operator. ✅

+# Word Counter Requirements

+> A sub-routine that implements the readFile() method to read in the appropriate file. ✅

+> Create a new Binary Search Tree instance. ✅

+> Create a vector, loop over the contents in the file and add the words to the vector. ✅

+> Delete the Binary Search Tree and set it to null pointer to release the memory allocated to it. ✅

 # C++ Binary-Search-Tree-Library-API-Word-Counter
 > This is a C++ Binary Search Tree Library API along with a Word counter application that uses the implemented library.